ericclemmons/grunt-express-server/README.md

 https://nodejs.org/en/download/package-manager/

 ### Updating
-Since, I work full time, I can work only on weekends and Github updates are released only Sundays.
+Since, I work full time, I can work only on weekends.
+Github updates are released only Sundays.
 Minor errors can be released any time, but reflects will be shown only in NPM.

 # Description